Exercise is contagious because of social media

-A new study has shown that physical activity and exercise are 'contagious' because of social media.
-Researchers at the Massachusetts Institute of Technology (MIT) discovered that people who post details of their exercise patterns and achievements on social media sites motivate and encourage other people to be more active.
-Researchers tracked the exercise routines of 1.1 million runners over a period of five years.
-They looked at the geographic location of the runners, their social network use, distance, time, pace and the calories they burned.
-The researchers concluded that sharing personal exercise data via social media can inspire others to exercise more, exercise harder and do so more competitively.
+A study shows that physical activity is 'contagious' because of social media.
+Researchers at the Massachusetts Institute of Technology found that people who post details of their exercise patterns on social media sites motivate other people to be more active.
+Researchers tracked the exercise routines of 1.1 million runners over a five-year period.
+They looked at the runners' social network use, distance, time, speed and the calories burned.
+The researchers concluded that sharing exercise data on social media can inspire others to exercise more, harder and more competitively.

-The journal 'Nature Communications' has published the research.
-The study includes detailed accounts of how inspiring it can be to read about a friend's physical activity.
-Researchers said: "On average, an additional kilometre run by friends can inspire someone to run an additional three-tenths of a kilometre, and an additional ten minutes run by friends can inspire someone to run three minutes longer."
-The study said social media improved the performance of runners who had been a little slower or less in shape, and of those who were showing signs of overtaking a friend's performance.
-Researcher Sinan Aral said: "In general, if you run more, it is likely that you can cause your friends to run more."
+The study includes accounts of how reading about a friend's exercise can be inspiring.
+It said: "An additional kilometre run by friends can inspire someone to run an additional three-tenths of a kilometre, and an additional ten minutes run by friends can inspire someone to run three minutes longer."
+Social media improved the performance of slower, less in shape runners, and of those who were showing signs of overtaking a friend's performance.
+A researcher said: "In general, if you run more, it is likely that you can cause your friends to run more."

 Try other levels.
 The listening is a little longer, with more vocabulary.

 This page has all the levels, listening and reading for this lesson.